gil12av/SafetyHome/README.md

 # SafetyHome 🏠🔐

-Smart Home Network Scanner & Security Advisor
+Smart Home Network Vulnerability Detection App

 ## 📋 Overview
-SafetyHome is a mobile application designed to help users improve the security of their smart home network.
-It identifies devices connected to the local network and detects known vulnerabilities using real-time integration with the NVD (CVE) database.
+SafetyHome is a mobile security application developed as part of a final project in Software Engineering.
+Its main purpose is to scan smart home devices connected to the local network and detect known vulnerabilities, helping users better protect their digital home environment.

-The app is designed for non-technical users, offering a friendly interface, visual alerts, and practical recommendations for improving network security.
+The application is built for everyday users, especially those without a technical background, offering intuitive UI, simple alerts, and meaningful security recommendations.

 ---

-## 🚀 Features
-- ✅ **User Authentication** – Register and login with secure session handling
-- ✅ **Network Scan** – Scan home network using Python + Nmap
-- ✅ **Device Identification** – Show connected devices (name, IP, MAC, scan date)
-- ✅ **Vulnerability Detection** – Integrate with NVD API to fetch CVEs
-- ✅ **Security Alerts Screen** – Display vulnerabilities and recommendations
-- ✅ **Scan History** – Store and display scan history per user
-- ✅ **FAQ & Support UI** – Help section for non-technical users
-- 🟡 **Planned:**
-  - Direct device actions (firmware update, password reset)
-  - Scheduled scans
-  - AI-driven threat analysis
-  - Smart support chatbot

----

-## 🛠️ Technologies
+## 🛠️ Technologies Used
-- **Frontend:** React Native + Expo
+- **Frontend:** React Native (JavaScript)
 - **Backend:** Node.js + Express
 - **Database:** MongoDB
-- **Scanner:** Python with Nmap
+- **Network Scanning:** Python + Nmap
-- **APIs:** CVE/NVD API, Axios-based client
+- **Security API Integration:** CVE/NVD API

 ---

-## 📁 Project Structure
-- `/components` – Reusable UI components
-- `/screens` – Home, Dashboard, Scan, Devices, Alerts, FAQ
-- `/context` – AuthContext for session management
-- `/services/api.jsx` – API integration (scan, login, CVE fetch)
-- `/server` – Node.js server, Express routes, Python scanner bridge
+## ⚙️ Key Functionalities
+1. **Device Scanning** – Automatically scans the home network and identifies all connected devices (e.g., sensors, routers, lights).
+2. **Device Classification** – Categorizes detected devices by type using heuristics and visual icons.
+3. **Vulnerability Detection** – Matches detected devices with known CVEs from the official National Vulnerability Database (NVD).
+4. **Security Alerts** – Displays vulnerabilities found per device along with severity and suggested action.
+5. **User Management** – Enables registration, login, and session handling with encrypted password storage.
+6. **Scan History** – Stores and displays past scan results for each user.

 ---

-## 🧪 Security
-- Passwords are encrypted
-- Tokens are stored securely in AsyncStorage
-- Network access uses Bearer Token Authentication
-- Devices are not controlled – only analyzed for now
+## 🎯 Project Goal
+To improve smart home cybersecurity by providing a user-friendly mobile application that detects threats and informs the user in a clear, actionable manner.

 ---

-## 📊 Status
-Project is in working MVP stage with full scan-to-alert pipeline completed.
-Passive security recommendations are implemented.
-Further development planned for real-time actions and smart automation.
+## 👨‍💻 Developed By
+- Gil Avraham
+- Aviad Turgeman

+Supervisor: Dr. Karim Abu Afash,

+Software Engineering Department, SCE College

 ---

-## 📬 Contact
-For academic or development inquiries, please contact via project maintainers.
+## 📄 Based On
+This README is based on the official project documentation and planning submitted as part of the final project requirements.